 When to visit an Emergency Dentist in London

-What constitutes an emergency dentist appointment?
-Do you have to be literally a missing a tooth, or can you receive care for something less drastic?
+Do you when the right time is to book an emergency dentist appointment?
+Do you have to be missing a tooth, or can you receive care for something less drastic?
 The team at Crescent Lodge Dental Practice are going to give you a quick and simple breakdown of when to visit your emergency dentist in London.

-It’s difficult to know when you need an emergency dentist appointment, because the definition of an emergency can be very subjective.
-In some cases you may need to visit A&E, but if you’re not sure about whether you should then contact the NHS number on 111 to receive advice from a member of the NHS medical team.
+It’s difficult to know when you need an emergency dentist appointment in London because the definition of an emergency can be very subjective.
+In some cases you may need to visit A&E, but if you’re not sure about whether you should then contact the NHS number 111 to receive advice from a member of the NHS medical team.

 High priority emergency dentist appointments involve:

-- One or more teeth are knocked out due to accident or trauma.
+- One or more teeth are knocked out due to an accident or trauma.

 - One or more teeth have been knocked dangerously loose after an accident or trauma.